microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![The Server and Database fields are displayed.](media/pbi-postgresql-server.png 'PostgreSQL database')

-5. Enter the following in the form that follows, then click **Connect**:
+5. Enter the following in the form that follows, then select **Connect**:

    - **User name**: Enter **citus**.
    - **Password**: Enter your database password.